Many people approaching retirement feel a quiet pressure to “get it right.”

 But these things are not reliably predictable in the short term.

-And more importantly, your retirement doesn’t depend on guessing them correctly.
+More importantly, your retirement outcomes are not solely dependent on guessing them correctly.

-It depends on having a structure that can handle different outcomes.
+It is often supported by having a structure that can handle different outcomes.

-A good plan isn’t built on knowing what will happen.
+A thoughtful plan isn’t built on knowing what will happen.

 It’s built on being prepared for what might happen.